jungvonmatt/amphtml/extensions/amp-viewer-assistance/amp-viewer-assistance.md

 formats:
   - websites
 teaser:
-  text: Amp-viewer-assistance provides assistive behaviors on AMP pages facilitated by a viewer.
+  text: Provides assistive behaviors on AMP pages facilitated by a viewer.
 ---
 # <a name="amp-viewer-assistance"></a> amp-viewer-assistance